laserjobs/sha256sw/README.md

 2. Measure whether the sliding-window representation changes SAT/SMT solver performance on reduced-round, reduced-width benchmark problems.

-> **Central result:** For every fixed 64-word SHA-256 round schedule
+> **Central result:** For every fixed 64-word SHA-256 round schedule `W`, the
-> `W = (W[0], ..., W[63])`, the 64-round working-state transformation
-> `E_W` is a permutation of the 256-bit state space.
-The sliding-window
+> 64-round working-state transformation `E_W` is a permutation of the 256-bit
-> representation provides an explicit inverse `E_W^-1`.
+> state space.
+The sliding-window representation provides an explicit inverse
+> `E_W⁻¹`.
+>

-This gives deterministic freestart fixed points for a known message schedule.
+> This gives deterministic freestart fixed points for a known message schedule.
-It does **not** provide an inversion, collision, or preimage attack against standard SHA-256 with its fixed FIPS IV and unknown message.
+> It does **not** provide an inversion, collision, or preimage attack against
+> standard SHA-256 with its fixed FIPS IV and unknown message.

 The project therefore studies a representation and solver question, not a claimed break of SHA-256.